 Look know one knows your business better than you and no one is ever going to care more about your business than you.
-It’s for that reason that I always recommend you do your own SEO (search engine optimization) and I also suggest you design your own web site as well.
+It’s for that reason that I always recommend you do your own SEO (search engine optimization) and I also suggest you design your own web site.
 It’s not hard, you just have to know some basics and it all starts with defining your target audience, having the right game plan and using the right tools to make it all happen.
-I often say that even “rocket science” isn’t “rocket science” if it’s explained well.
-So, is SEO difficult?
-No it isn’t but everyone has different SEO needs.
-The problem is that there are more “alternate facts” than there is “reality”.

-Once you can answer that question, you’ve taken the first step to putting yourself on the road to success and achieving your SEO goals.
+Once you can answer that question, you’ve taken the first step to putting yourself on the road to success.
 While there is obviously a lot to know about promoting a business online, it all starts with defining your target audience.
 While this is extremely important, having a successful online presence is equivalent to making a pizza.
 If you leave off the cheese, the dough, the sauce – it’s not a pizza.
-SEO is no different.

-There are many factors that go into SEO and just like a pizza, all these things need to work in concert with one another to be successful online.
+There are many factors and just like a pizza, all these things need to work in concert with one another to be successful online.

-While I could spend days talking about this subject, I simply don’t have the time nor could I cover all the details on what you specifically should do to meet your SEO goals.
+While I could spend days talking about this subject, I simply don’t have the time nor could I cover all the details on what you specifically should do.
 Each business is different.
 It’s for that reason that I offer myself as a consultant to you.

 So to recap, please be careful when it comes to anyone approaching you to perform SEO work on your web site.
 Don’t rely on your web designer to know about SEO unless he or she actually does.
 The decision a quasi web designer / SEO expert can make, can and generally does – have catastrophic results for your business even if its out of ignorance.